 By Molly Myman

-The event will be held at the Craneway Pavilion at 1414 Harbour Way South in Richmond from 4 p.m. to 5:30 p.m.
-Guests will hear Krier tell the story of her work and “Rosie the Riveter” spirit, and have the opportunity to ask questions.
+The event will be held at the Craneway Pavilion, located at 1414 Harbour Way South in Richmond, from 4:00 PM to 5:30 PM.
+During this time, guests will hear Krier tell the story of her work and “Rosie the Riveter” spirit, and have the opportunity to ask questions.
 The event will conclude with a meet and greet with Krier.

-Krier, 95, began working at Boeing in Seattle to support the U.S. military during WWII when she was just 17 years old.
-Like the other six million plus women who worked on the home front to support the military overseas during WWII, she played a crucial and inspiring role in the war effort.
+95-year-old Mae Krier began working at Boeing in Seattle to support the United States military during WWII when she was just 17 years old.
+Like the other 6 million plus women who worked on the home front to support the military overseas during WWII, she played a crucial and inspiring role in the war effort.

 In 2019, congress finally signed the Rosie the Riveter Congressional Gold Metal Act, after Krier’s 40 year pursuit of her mission for recognition of women like herself, fellow Rosie the Riveters who worked tirelessly to help US military efforts from the home front.